-Everyone in the lead-management process must be consulted and informed about their responsibilities.
+Everyone that handles leads during the sales process must be consulted and informed about their responsibilities.
+Consider implementing some internal training to help everyone understand why lead management is so important and what their role is in the process.
 Sales must be included on many levels, from inside sales reps to strategic account managers who will want to get high-scoring, high-value leads into their own pipelines quickly.

 Demographics tell only part of the story.
 Look beyond the flat statistics and build a better understanding of your prospects – and your own value proposition – by designing buyer personas and mapping existing leads to them.
 The persona is a detailed sketch of the characteristics, triggers, motivations, desires, needs, and preferences of a customer.

 An effective persona is one that has the customer’s goals at its core.
 Rather than focusing on data and probabilities, the individual represented by a persona should have clearly defined needs, wants, and aims.

 Identifying how your products or services satisfy a persona’s objectives and soothe their pain points can tell you far more about how to communicate with your leads than even the most detailed market research.

 Personas are not static.
 Always keep in mind that these representative customers will be investigating other ways to solve their problems.
 This will help you understand how to spread out (or compress) your communications with a lead, and also assist you refining the persona as the marketplace changes around you.

 In the B2B and considered-purchase world, develop personas for champions, buyers, decision-makers, and users.
 Each has its own requirements and agendas.